EleniNtz13/Public-Library-Internship-Sparta/README.md

 ### 🏫 Internship Overview – Library System Project

-Welcome to the repository documenting my internship experience!
+Welcome to the repository documenting my internship experience at the Sparta Public Library.
+This project focuses on the design, setup, and gradual development of an internal library management system, combining web technologies, databases, and data organization tools.

 ### 📅 Internship Details